junxit/us-congress-bills-115/metadata.md

 - 2017-03-09 — Message on Senate action sent to the House.
 - 2017-03-09 — Received in the House.
 - 2017-03-09 — Referred to the House Committee on Transportation and Infrastructure.
+- 2017-03-10 — Referred to the Subcommittee on Highways and Transit.
+- 2017-04-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-04-25 — Considered under suspension of the rules. (consideration: CR H2823-2825)
+- 2017-04-25 — DEBATE - The House proceeded with forty minutes of debate on S. 496.
+- 2017-04-25 — Mr. Lewis (MN) moved to suspend the rules and pass the bill.
+- 2017-04-27 — Considered as unfinished business. (consideration: CR H2919-2920)
+- 2017-04-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-04-27 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 231).
+- 2017-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 231).
+- 2017-05-02 — Presented to President.
+- 2017-05-02 — Presented to President.
+- 2017-05-12 — Signed by President.
+- 2017-05-12 — Signed by President.